Beetron/beetron.github.io/_posts/2022-10-23-gamelongevity.md

 It's a bit existential but I wonder if the game I'm playing now will be around for a long time, or if the game I'm playing will be long gone and forgotten.

-I think there a lot of factors to it and I think I have to establish what the notion of game being alive *really* means.
+I think there are a lot of factors to it and I think I have to establish what the notion of a game being alive *really* means.

 # When a game dies